KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\common\filters.py:12`

 **Description**:
-The `CommonFilters.set_owner` method in the `CommonFilters` class is designed to assign an owner to a set of filters within a specified module, using a key to identify the owner, potentially involving the retrieval of owner information through the `LeadStatus.get_by_id` method.
+The `CommonFilters.set_owner` method in the `CommonFilters` class is used to set or update the owner of a specific filter in the EeazyCRM application.
+It is likely called by other methods or classes within the application that need to change the ownership of a filter.

 ---